etingof/pysnmp/README.md

             print(' = '.join([x.prettyPrint() for x in varBind]))
 ```

-We maintain publically available SNMP Agent and TRAP sink at
+We maintain publicly available SNMP Agent and TRAP sink at
 [demo.snmplabs.com](http://snmpsim.sourceforge.net/public-snmp-simulator.html).
 You are
 welcome to play with it while experimenting with your PySNMP scripts.